 Whistleblowing Policy

-Whistleblowing is the name given to the act of disclosing information to the employer or relevant authority by an individual who knows, or suspects, that the Company is responsible for or has taken part or is going to take part in some wrongdoing.
+Whistleblowing is the name given to the act of the disclosure of information to the employer or the relevant authority by an individual who knows, or suspects, that the Company is responsible for or taken part in some wrongdoing.

-Those making qualifying disclosures (which are defined below) are protected against dismissal or detriment by The Public Interest Disclosure Act 1998.
+Those making qualifying disclosures are protected against dismissal or detriment by The Public Interest Disclosure Act 1998.

 Scope